CGA-BC Services Available to Students

 The Student Services Division of CGA-BC provides support services to students in areas that include enrolment, course planning, assignments, examinations and other program concerns.
 You can contact Student Advisors by phone or by email at email@example.com.
 If you wish to meet a Student Advisor in person, please make an appointment by emailing us and let us know your preferred time to meet.
 The CGA-BC office hours are Monday to Friday, 8:30 am to 4:30 pm.
 To help us to serve you better, please remember our email etiquette – in the subject line of your email messages, please include your name, your 10-digit student ID# and the topic of your inquiry.

 For example: John Smith | 2240019999 | Assistance Needed with Course Planning

 Accommondation of Students With Special Needs

-A longstanding philosophy of open access to educational opportunity exists across the CGA Association.
+A longstanding philosophy of open access to education exists across the CGA Association.
 In keeping with this philosophy, CGA-BC can accommodate exam requirements for students with special needs and those with religious observance conflicts.
-Students with special needs or religious observance conflicts must notify us of their exam requirements at the start of the Session.
-Failure to do so may prevent us from accommodating the request in a timely manner.
+Students with special needs or religious observance conflicts must notify Association staff of their exam requirements at the start of the session in order to help us accommodate the request in a timely manner.

 If you require a special accommodation because of a medical issue, you must provide medical documentation that outlines your disability and recommends the type of accommodation that should be provided.
 Supporting documentation must be completed by a qualified professional such as a: